Loopt: SMS invitation issues

 Users of Loopt must register their mobile phone number, full name, and date of birth.
 Loopt's privacy notice states that users can control who receives geo-location information via privacy settings.

-When Loopt released its native iPhone application on July 10, 2008, the software quickly gained notoriety for sending Short Message Service (SMS) invites to users' address books without, it seemed, the user's knowledge.
-More upsetting, the SMS service failed to respond to the industry required STOP message.
-Merlin Mann complained, "I'm getting SMSs from Loopt users asking me to be their friend or whatever.
-I never asked for this.
-SMSs cost money."
+When Loopt released its native iPhone application on July 10, 2008, the software quickly gained notoriety for sending Short Message Service (SMS) invites to users' address books, seemingly without the user's knowledge; additionally, the SMS service failed to respond to the industry-required STOP message.

-On July 14, 2008, Loopt posted to its blog that the mass invites could be attributed to a confusing user interface, and they are working on an improved invitation flow.
-The comments, however, point out they continue to ignore STOP messages (a command that automated text-message services use which is supposed to allow people to control whether they receive messages).
+On July 14, 2008, Loopt posted to its blog that the mass invites could be attributed to a confusing user interface, and they were working on an improved invitation flow.
 Respect for STOP was announced July 15, 2008, and on July 17, 2008, Loopt released an updated version which addressed the issues with the confusing user interface.